ArashPartow/math-parser-benchmark-project/readme.md

 * **Functions:** sin, cos, tan, abs, exp, sqrt, log, pow
 * **Parentheses:** Round '(' and ')'

-Furthermore lines beginning with a **#**-symbol will be ignored (aka comments or white-space).
+Furthermore blank lines or lines beginning with a **#**-symbol will be ignored (aka comments or white-space).

+The following is a simple example of a custom test:

+    ---- snip ----

+    # My first expression:
+    (x + 1) / 2 * b

+    # Pythagoras
+    a^2 + b^2

+    # A constant expression
+    1 + (2 * 3) / 7

+    # Definition of tan in terms of sine and cosine
+    sin(x) / cos(x)

+    ---- snip ----

 ## New Parsers
-The addition of new C++ mathematical expression parsers is always welcome.
+The addition of new or unlisted C++ mathematical expression parsers is always welcome.
 If you know of a parser and would like it included in the suite feel free to make a request.
 Additionally if the associated benchmark implementation *(eg: src/BenchXYZW.cpp)* could be made available as part of the request that would very helpful.